Galacsh/nginx-certbot-np/README.md

     - HTTP to HTTPS redirection
     - Location for ACME challenge
 - `scripts/`: Shell scripts to the nginx server and SSL certificates.
+    - `setup-dhparam.sh`: Generate DH parameters if they do not exist.
     - `obtain-cert.sh`: Obtain the SSL certificates if they do not exist.
     - `renew-cert.sh`: Tries to renew the SSL certificates every `RETRY_INTERVAL` seconds.
     - `reload-nginx.sh`: Reloads the nginx server after the SSL certificates have been renewed.